-The Society of Champions is the recognition program for supporters who have honored the American Cancer Society in their estate plans.
+The Champion Society is our recognition program for supporters who have honored the American Cancer Society in their estate plans.
 Champions have often been touched by cancer in their own lives and want to do something that will make a real difference in our efforts to save lives, celebrate lives, and lead the fight for a world without cancer.

 You don't have to be wealthy to become a Champion, and it does not even require writing a check.

 You can become a Champion by including the American Cancer Society as a beneficiary in various types of gift arrangements from wills to retirement plans, which can be tailored to fit most any financial circumstance.
 Many options including charitable gift annuities and trusts even provide financial benefits in return for your support.

-Please contact us at 1-800-227-1885 to learn more about joining the Society of Champions.
+Please contact us at 1-800-227-1885 to learn more about joining the Champion Society.